zogzog/cubicweb/doc/book/en/admin/gae.rst

 and administrator login but you will get the cookie value as well.

-This cookie values needs to be provided to ``laxctl`` commands in order to handle datastore administration._cwuests.
+This cookie values needs to be provided to ``laxctl`` commands in order to handle datastore administration requests.

 .. image:: ../images/lax-book.02-cookie-values.en.png
    :alt: displaying the detailed view of the cookie values returned